pxlxingliang/abacus-test/README.md

 - `orb_path`: the path of orbital files.
 There should has an extra "element.json" file that defines the element name and the orbital file name.
 Such as: {"H":"H.orb","O":"O.orb"}, or abacustest will read the first two letters of the orbital file name as the element name.
 If one element has been defined in both `orb_dict` and `orb_path`, the value in `orb_dict` will be used.
 - `dpks_descriptor`: the descriptor of dpks.
 If is not null, will link the dpks file for each example.
 - `extra_files`: the extra files that will be lniked to each example folder.
 Such as: ["abc.py","def.json"].
 - `abacus2qe`: if convert the ABACUS input to QE input.
 Default is false.
+Now support the convert of cell, coordinate, kpt, pp, and normal scf/relax/cell-relax calculation, and settings of symmetry/smearing/mixing/scf_thr/force_thr/stress_thr, and the magnetic setting of atom type.

 If there has more than two types of mixing, will put inputs in a subfolder named by 00000, 00001, 00002, ...